benedekfazekas/mranderson/README.md

 The latter supersedes the former.

-Again: in the **resolved tree** mode no transient dependency hygiene is applied.
+Again: in the **resolved tree** mode no transitive dependency hygiene is applied.
 Also the above described config options (*overrides* and *expositions*) don't take effect.

 ### Further config options